-As we step into the New Year there is an urgency to set goals, to get something done, to start something new.
-As a Graphic Designer, I live by client deadlines.
-Any personal deadlines come after my clients’ so I am always going into the New Year with left-overs.
-Consequently this blog post is a bit late!
+There are high pressure times like the New Year; or the start of Spring, when we realised we glossed over the New Year panic; or after a holiday; where there is an urgency to set goals.
+To get something done.
+To start something new.
+As a Graphic Designer, I live by client time.
+Any personal deadlines come after my clients’ so I am always a bit off the festive calendar!

 Where does the time go?

-At Christmas and New Year we get to catch-up with friends and family.
-And this year just about everyone I know has said that they ‘don’t know where the time goes’.
+When we get the time to catch-up with friends and family just about everyone says that they ‘don’t know where the time goes’.
 So I thought I’d do some Googling…

 Time may seem to pass more quickly due to the ‘oddball’ effect, which is where new experiences feel like they take longer because we find them more stimulating.
 So as we grow in experience and do more and more familiar activities, they seem to take less and less time because we are used to doing them [on autopilot!].
 Think of how long journeys used to take when you were young – ‘are we there yet?!’